omussell/grim/docs/grim.md

 Maybe running containers could just be with containerd.
 Would need to be able to pass env vars and mount storage devices.

 Could use this: https://github.com/firecracker-microvm/firecracker-containerd on the host.
 Just need to coordinate getting the images etc. to this daemon

+DBs would run in different ways:

+- Inside microVMs
+- 1 DB for 1 host

+Then different types:

+- Sqlite standalone
+- Sqlite with Litestream
+- Postgresql standalone
+- Postgresql with HA

+Wireguard for inter-host traffic where required for e.g. DB replication.
+Management layer done with SSH.
+SSHFP records pulled from the host via puppet and updated on some other system so that DNS can be updated.
+Then when management box connects to hosts it can use DNS for host validation.

+Install fluent bit and maybe other monitoring plugins within the microVM.